Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_05_structured_output/guide.en-gb.md

 ## Instructions

 Structured output is a very powerful feature that allows...
+TODO

 Under the hood, structured output is usually made possible with combination of:
 - specific examples used during model training
 - runtime guided decoding, with backend such as [outlines](https://github.com/dottxt-ai/outlines), [xgrammar](https://github.com/mlc-ai/xgrammar), or [lm-format-enforcer](https://github.com/noamgat/lm-format-enforcer)
 TODO: link literature ?

 ### How to use